 Regardless of how convenient and beneficial home water filtration systems are, a lot of people find choosing one a daunting task due to the significant variety of options available.
 Let’s have a look at some of the most popular types of filtration systems to get clean water at home in order to make your purchasing decision easier.

-Whole House Water Filter: The main problem with boiled water is that it can only get rid of living pollutants in the water source, not the substances that are sometimes even more dangerous; but a whole house water filter is designed to do exactly that.
+The main problem with boiled water is that it can only get rid of living pollutants in the water source, not the substances that are sometimes even more dangerous.
+But, a whole house water filter system will do exactly that.
 There are various options available and you can see this guide to learn about some of them.
-One type of filtration is made of aluminum oxide, the same substance as sapphires, but without the colouring impurities, which can remove some harmful pollutants such as fluoride, arsenic, selenium.
+One type of filtration is made of aluminium oxide.
+The same substance as sapphires, but without the colouring impurities, which can remove some harmful pollutants such as fluoride, arsenic, selenium.

-Whole water filters are well-known for effectively reducing 99% of fluoride concentrations and being cost-effective.
-On rare occasions, there may be a risk of leaching aluminium to the water, depending on the condition of the treated water so test your water frequently to check for aluminum buildup.
+A whole house water filter is an option that is well-known for effectively reducing 99% of fluoride concentrations.
+Also for being cost-effective.
+On rare occasions, there may be a risk of leaching aluminium to the water, depending on the condition of the treated water so test your water frequently to check for aluminium buildup.

 There are always contaminants in your water source somewhere on the way to your home, but you can do your part to remove the contaminants in the water by installing a water filtration system.
 Why waste your money on bottled water while you can have clean and safe drinking water from your tap at home?